francescobrun/mr-bmd/README.md

 ![](/doc/Figure1.jpg)

-and a decomposition matrix resulting from the physics of input spectrum, detector energy response and material X-ray absorption:
+and a decomposition matrix resulting from the physics of the acquisition system and the desired materials:

 ![](/doc/Figure2.jpg)